Brad Boimler: Season 5

 In the penultimate episode of the series, Boimler's transporter clone William returns, having been promoted to captain of a Section 31 Defiant-class starship, the Anaximander.
 William's mission is to investigate the rifts, find the source of them, and stop it with his crew being alternate versions of T'Pol, Curzon Dax, Elim Garak, Julian Bashir and multiple Harry Kims that the Anaximander rescued after they fell through various rifts and got stranded.
 After rescuing a version of Mariner who is an engineering officer in her universe, the Anaximander tracks the source of the rifts an exploratory ship named the Beagle captained by Lily Sloane, the woman who had helped Zephram Cochrane to create the warp drive.
 In her universe, Lily and Cochrane had created the quantum reality drive instead which Lily and her crew were using to explore the multiverse.
 The rifts were an unintentional side effect of the drive's usage, not a diabolical plan as was previously believed with the Beagle crew being completely unaware of them.
 Lily agrees to help the Anaximander crew return to their home universes, but her ship is hijacked by a deranged Harry Kim variant who kidnaps his counterparts to return to his own universe with all of them.
-After his counterparts fight back, Kim beams them to the Anaximander, but ignores warnings that the damaged ship won't survive the trip.
+After his counterparts fight back, Kim beams them to the Anaximander, but ignores warnings that the damaged ship will not survive the trip.
 The explosion of the Beagle destabilizes the rift, threatening the multiverse with destructive energy waves.
 William has Lily direct the wave to the prime universe, sending Brad a message warning him of the danger and trusting his counterpart and his friends on the Cerritos to find a solution in time to save the universe.

 In the series finale, the warning from William Boimler allows the Cerritos to intercept the rift while being chased by Klingons.
 The conflict with the Klingons causes Boimler to destroy his counterpart's computer in favor of his friendship with Mariner.
 Although the Cerritos is unable to close the rift, Mariner creates a dam that contains the destructive energy at the cost of the rift remaining permanently open.
 Starfleet decides to begin a mission of multiversal exploration based out of Starbase 80 and commanded by Freeman.
-The Anaximander and William Boimler's interdimensional crew return to the prime universe where they are stationed at Starbase 80 to take part in the new mission.
+The Anaximander and William Boimler's interdimensional crew return to the prime universe, where they are stationed at Starbase 80 to take part in the new mission.
 On the Cerritos, Boimler and Mariner are both promoted to provisional first officer by the newly-promoted Captain Jack Ransom.